-We are in the throes of replacing the house battery bank on Morgan’s Cloud and, for reasons that I will explore in another post, upsizing it significantly.
-To add to the fun and games, our venerable Link 2000 battery monitor just bit the big one after 23 years of faithful service.
+We recently replaced, and increased the capacity of, our house battery bank on Morgan’s Cloud.
+To add to the fun and games, our venerable Link 2000 battery monitor had just bit the big one after 23 years of faithful service.

-Given that, it seems like a good time to go through our entire battery system and upgrade it to the latest ABYC standards.
+While we were at it, it seemed like a good time to go through our entire battery system and upgrade it to the latest ABYC standards.
 For example, 23 years ago when I last went through this exercise, I was considered an early innovator (and not a little anal retentive) for fusing the batteries.
-But now our old fuses and their mounts do not meet the present standards, so I might as well fix that too.
+But our old fuses and their mounts did not meet present standards, so it seemed like I might as well fix that too.

-And, while I suspect that our battery box and the lid that keeps the batteries in place in the event of a knock down are more robust than most, I have never been entirely happy with the set up, so we will rebuild the whole area, including adding some aluminum extrusions to distribute loads to the hull ribs (aluminum boat).
+And, while I suspect that our battery box and the lid that kept the batteries in place in the event of a knock down were more robust than most, I was never entirely happy with the set up, so we decided to rebuild the whole area, including adding some aluminum extrusions to distribute loads to the hull ribs (aluminum boat).

-Wait, there’s more.
-If we are going to upgrade our battery size, it only makes sense to add a bigger charger so that we can charge the new bank with our generator in the same time as the old bank and load the generator more as well.
+Wait, there was more.
+If we were going to upgrade our battery size, it only made sense to add a bigger charger so we could charge the new bank with our generator in the same time as the old bank and load the generator more as well.

 And then what about renewables?
-Might be time to look at adding some solar panels…but what kind?
+Seemed like it might be time to look at adding some solar panels…but what kind?
 And which controller/regulator to go with them?
 (In many ways the latter decision is more important than the former.)